aws-samples/tenant-onboarding-in-saas-architecture-for-silo-model-apg-example/README.md

 4. This sample setups [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/)/[Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) setup per tenant infrastructure only has a minimum setup.
 The [AWS Key Management Service (AWS KMS)](https://aws.amazon.com/kms/) for each tenant opens to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/)/Amazon Simple Notification Service (SNS) services in the account to consume per [Key management](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-key-management.html#compatibility-with-aws-services).
 The setup is only act as a place holder sample.
 Please adjust with business use case as needed.

 5. The entire setup, which includes but not limits to API endpoints/backend tenant [AWS CloudFormation](https://aws.amazon.com/cloudformation/) provision and deletion, only covers the basic happy path case.
+The backend tenant AWS CloudFormation stack for each tenant infrastructure is created with `rollback` disabled to preserve successfully created resources for operation team debugging purpose during stack failure scenarios.
+This setup is more useful if the created stack involves services such as containers etc so require additional investigations/logs on top of standard AWS CloudFormation logs.
 Please evaluate and updated the setup with necessary retry logics, additional error handling logics, and security logics based on business need.

-6. The backend Lambda role currently use `AdministratorAccess` AWS Managed policy in order to provision the AWS CloudFormation stack for each tenant infrastructure.
-This is for development only.
-For production use case, please evaluate this setting and provide only required access to this Lambda role (i.e. limit the creation access only to required infrastructure within each tenant AWS CloudFormation stack).
+6. The tenant CloudFormation stack is created with a CloudFormation Service Role `infra-cloudformation-role` with wildcard on actions (i.e. `sns*` and `sqs*`) but with locked resources (locked down to `tenant-cluster` prefix).
+For production use case, please evaluate this setting and provide only required access to this service role.
+The Infrastructure Provision Lambda also has similar setup: wildcard on actions for `cloudformation*` to provision Cloudformation stack but with locked resources (locked down to `tenant-cluster` prefix).

-7. The sample code is tested with up to date cdk-nag [cdk-nag](https://github.com/cdklabs/cdk-nag) to check for policies at time of the written.
+7. The sample code is tested with up to date [cdk-nag](https://github.com/cdklabs/cdk-nag) policies at the time of this written.
 It is possible there maybe new policies enforced in future.
 These new policies may require users to manual modify the stack per recommendation before the stack can be deployed.
 Please also review the existing code to ensure it aligns with users' business requirement.

 8. The stack deletion process will not clean up CloudWatch Logs (Log Groups/Logs) generated by the stack.
 So will require users to manually clean up either through AWS CloudWatch console/API.